maykar/plex_assistant/README.md

 Example: `"Hey Google, tell Plex to play The Walking Dead on the Downstairs TV."`

-You can use the component's service without IFTTT/DialogFlow as well to call the commands however you'd like.
+You can use the component's service without IFTTT/DialogFlow to call the commands however you'd like.
 Visit the services tab in HA's Developer Tools to test it out.

 ## Supporting Development
 - :coffee:&nbsp;&nbsp;[Buy me a coffee](https://www.buymeacoffee.com/FgwNR2l)